seathasky/FF14-MAC_ModSupport/README.md

 <img src="https://i.imgur.com/hCykZj8.png">
 </p>

-After these have been overriden, restart crossover.
+After these have been overridden, restart crossover.
 These need to be set prior to running game and after installing Gshade.</h6></div>

 ------------------------------------------------------------------------------------------------------------
 STEP 7: Anamnesis (aka) CMTool Mod